nuveusltd/ffs/README.md

 # ffs

-Firstly sorry for my bad English.
-And this my first real open-source project.

 I have a lot of folders that is stored different cloud drives like Dropbox, GoogleDrive.
 And I have some storage space on them.